aarushgupta05/Splitter/README.md

 # StemFlow
-Stem Splitter using Demucs Model by Meta
+Stem Splitter using the Demucs Model by Meta

+clean UI, easy to use, quick and accurate.

 https://splitterbyaarush.streamlit.app/